CQ DX Marathon

 The submission tool does not try to be the best tool to analyze all data sources and do your research for you.
 You can use it to edit your entry manually and adjust any entry based on your research.
 Or you can use other tools like AD1C or Ham2k as a better starting point.
 But do understand that the marathon is meant to test not just your station capacity and your operation ability, but also the quality of your log management.

-Q. Can you explain how to use AD1C’s tool that converts an ADIF file to DX Marathon submittal file for 2024?
+Q: Can you explain how to use AD1C’s tool that converts an ADIF file to DX Marathon submittal file for 2024?

 You will get an error message if you try to use any other scoresheet!